pycurl/pycurl/doc/unicode.rst

 ----------------------------------

-If PycURL is given a Unicode string which contains non-ASCII code points, and as such cannot be encoded to ASCII,PycURL will return an error to libcurl, and libcurl in turn will fail the request with an error like "read function error/data error".
+If PycURL is given a Unicode string which contains non-ASCII code points, and as such cannot be encoded to ASCII, PycURL will return an error to libcurl, and libcurl in turn will fail the request with an error like "read function error/data error".
 PycURL will then raise ``pycurl.error`` with this latter message.
 The encoding exception that was the